How many boarders are there at Sandroyd?

 Can my child weekly board?

 All of our boarders can go home at the weekends.
-In the 2016/2017 academic year, we had an average of 75 boarders staying over the weekend on a Saturday night.
-We do have two all-in weekends per term, normally the first and last weekend of each term, but otherwise boarders can go home at the weekends.
+We do have up to two all-in weekends per term, normally the first and last weekend of each term, but otherwise, boarders can go home at the weekends.

 How many boarders do you have in the school at the weekend?

-In the 2016/2017 academic year, we had an average of 75 boarders staying over the weekend on a Saturday night, which is normal for Sandroyd.
-Some Saturday nights we will have over 100 boarders, and on our quietest weekends we will have between 40 and 50.
+In the 2017/2018 academic year, we had an average of 75 boarders staying over the weekend on a Saturday night, which is normal for Sandroyd.
+Some Saturday nights we will have over 100 boarders, and on our quietest weekends, we will have between 30 and 50.

 Can my child “flexi-board”

-Flexi-boarding and occasional boarding are possible providing there is a bed available in the boarding house.
+Flexi-boarding and occasional boarding are possible in Years 3 to 6.
 Some children will board on the same night(s) each week and others may stay for a week here and there if their parents have work or other commitments elsewhere.

 Are all the boarders in the main house?

 Yes.
-Our boarding is split into four different wings in the main house.
-Each wing has a dedicated set of boarding Houseparents who look after the day-to-day pastoral care of the children.
-As the boarders move into year 8, they are in study bedrooms with just four beds, and they do their work in the dormitories (supervised); this helps get them fully prepared for Senior School.
+Our boarding is split into four different Houses in the main house.
+Each House has a dedicated set of boarding Houseparents who look after the day-to-day pastoral care of the children.
+As the boarders move into year 8, they move into smaller dormitories to help get them fully prepared for boarding at Senior School.

 What happens at the weekend at Sandroyd?

 A typical Sunday will start with a slightly later breakfast of selection of cereals, croissants and bacon.
-This will be followed by letter writing before Chapel at 10.30am.
-After Chapel, the day is split into four sessions, with a variety of different activities on offer for all age groups and interests during each session.
+The day is then split into four sessions, with a variety of different activities on offer for all age groups and interests during each session.
 This is intersected with one of our chef’s (Robert) legendary roast lunches in the Dining Room.
-All parents are invited to join us for lunch any day, Sundays included.
+All parents are invited to join us for lunch on any day, Sundays included.

 How old are the youngest boarders?

 Children are welcome to board at Sandroyd from the age of 7 when they join year 3.
-However, we tend to have more boarders as we go up through the school and currently all of our year 7 and 8 boarders board at Sandroyd.
+However, we tend to have more boarders as we go up through the school and currently all of our year 7 and 8 boarders are expected to board at Sandroyd.

 What is an “All-In-Weekend”?